Reason.com

 “This is one more reason why government-supported television is so necessary.
 If consumers are to be given important information about products that are dangerous, ineffective, or simply more expensive than other available choices, they won’t get it from commercial broadcasters.
 Just as Consumer Reports reviews products credibly because the magazine carries no advertising, only PBS can do consumer reporting.”

-The planners’ arguments seem logical, but the reality today is that there is no significant consumer reporting on public television, while there is an endless parade of it on commercial TV.
-Consumer Reports syndicates a news service to 70 television stations; not one is a PBS affiliate.
 How can this be?
 In commercial broadcast television, advertisers pay for everything.
 Appropriately, the networks court them as any business should court its valued customers.
 Media buyers are favored with fine food, lavish parties (less lavish lately), hard-to-get tickets, etc. Why would a business undermine this courtship with negative consumer reporting?

-Of course, even consumer reporters try to find complimentary things to say (medical breakthroughs, genuinely innovative products, etc.), but it is the nature of news to be negative (that Reason’s offices were not hit by an airplane is nice, but not news).
-For the most part, 1 spent 17 years insulting my employers’ most valued customers: I questioned their research, their promotion, their products, even their motives.
+Of course, even consumer reporters try to find complimentary things to say (medical breakthroughs, genuinely innovative products, etc.), but it is the nature of news to be negative (that REASON's offices were not hit by an airplane is nice, but not news).
+For the most part, I spent 17 years insulting my employers' most valued customers: I questioned their research, their promotion, their products, even their motives.
 For heaping such abuse on our customers, I was given promotions and extravagant paychecks.

 To highlight this contradiction, let me give two examples.
 I’ll pick painkillers, since at the time these incidents seemed particularly painful-to me, and to my employers.